How do you bleed a radiator?

 1) Check your radiators

 First, you need to know which of your radiators need bleeding.
 Turn on your heating system and let the radiators heat up.
-If there are cold spots on your radiator, it probably needs bleeding.
-If you haven’t bled your radiators in a while, you may not even need to check; it could be worth just doing them all in one go!
+If there are cold spots on a radiator, it probably needs bleeding.
+If you haven’t bled your radiators in a while, you may not even need to check; it could be worth doing them all in one go!

 2) Turn off the heating